JeremieV/JunkFeed/README.md

 ## Todo

-- support importing and pointing to opml files
-  - when doing so, display or use opml title and desc in the meta
+- telemetry
+- popular, new and random stories
+- improve display of OPML files
 - color feeds red on error and orange on timeout
 - support sitemaps? (https://www.bloomberg.com/feeds/sitemap_news.xml)
 - store telemetry about subscriptions, clicks and upvotes